Ekstraklasa: 1920s

-1933–1939: Upper Silesian dominance
+1930s

 As has been said, the early 1930s marked a decline of the dominance of Kraków and Lwów as centers of Polish football.
-The point of gravity slowly moved towards west – to Polish part of Upper Silesia, which had belonged to Poland since 1921 (see: Silesian Uprisings).
+The point of gravity slowly moved towards west – to Upper Silesia.
 In 1932 the champion was Cracovia, but starting in 1933, Ruch Chorzów (then: Ruch Wielkie Hajduki) completely dominated the league, being the champion for four times in a row.

 Ruch, with such excellent players as Teodor Peterek, Ernest Wilimowski and Gerard Wodarz was by far the best team in those years.
 For example, in 1934 it finished seven points ahead of second Cracovia.
 Other important teams of these years were: Cracovia, Wisła Kraków, Pogoń Lwów and Warta Poznań.

 In 1933 and 1934 there were 12 teams in the League.
 In 1935 this number was cut to 11 and in 1936 – to 10.
 Football officials did it on purpose – with fewer teams, the competition was supposed to be harder, which would attract fans to the stadiums.
 However, supporters' turnout was not impressive, with Ruch Chorzów as the most popular team, both at home and away.

 In late 1935 (the league held its games in the spring-summer-fall system) fans were shocked to find that Cracovia, the legend of this sport, was relegated to the A-class.
 Kraków's side absence lasted for a year – it returned in 1937, to become the champion.

 Ruch Chorzów was still the dominant team, winning the Championships in 1936 and 1938.
 In 1937 Ruch's streak of four consecutive champions was broken by Cracovia, and in 1939 the championships were not finished.
 By 31 August 1939, after some 12 games, Ruch was the leader of the 10-team League.
 Last games of this summer occurred on 20 August.
 Then, a break was planned, because the National Team was going to play a few international friendlies.
 Games were to be re-introduced on 10 September.

 This is the list of the ten teams that participated in last, historic games for championships of interwar Poland.
 Teams are presented according to their position on the table, as of 31 August 1939: